iadvize/documentation/Documentation.md

 Actions can be used to offers options to one visitor.
 Today, only link actions can be used.

 A link action is one action that can redirect one user to a given url link.
-It will

 <pre class="prettyprint lang-js">
 {